 Wound repair and tissue regeneration; Drosophila genetics; Development and patterning

 After wounding or injury some organisms, tissues and organs carry out an elegant process of regeneration to repair and replace the lost tissue.
 By studying model systems that regenerate well we can understand the mechanisms that promote regeneration and use them to manipulate healing and re-growth in critical human organs.

 The process of regeneration involves a series of steps, each of which is poorly understood.
 Some outstanding questions are: How does a tissue sense damage?
 How does a damaged tissue initiate new growth?
 How is regenerative growth constrained so that it replaces only what was lost?
 How are cell fates properly specified within the new tissue?
-My lab aims to answer these questions using the regeneration of a simple epithelial tissue in the model organism Drosophila melanogaster.
+Does regeneration mimic development?
+If not, why?
+Are there regeneration-specific growth and patterning mechanisms that are required to replace the lost structure?
+My lab aims to answer these questions using the regeneration of a simple epithelial tissue, the wing imaginal disc, in the model organism Drosophila melanogaster.

 Roy J. Carver Charitable Trust Young Investigator Award

 Arnold O. Beckman Research Award

 Keaton J. Schuster and Rachel K. Smith-Bolton.
 (2015).
 Taranis protects regenerating tissue from fate changes induced by the wound response in Drosophila.
 Developmental Cell.
 34(1): 119-128.
 DOI: http://dx.doi.org/10.1016/j.devcel.2015.04.017

 Rachel K. Smith-Bolton.
 (2014).
 Drosophila imaginal discs as a model of epithelial wound repair and regeneration.
 Advances in Wound Care. doi:10.1089/wound.2014.0547.